hannestschofenig/tschofenig-ids/lamps-nonce/draft-tschofenig-lamps-nonce-cmp-est.md

 # Conveying a Nonce in EST {#EST}

-The EST client can request an attestation nonce for its Attester.
+The EST client can request a nonce for its Attester.
 This function is generally performed after requesting CA certificates and before other EST functions.